By Janice Jones |Last Updated 07-22-2021

 They need frequent socialization and training because they are naturally suspicious of strangers, even to the point of biting them.

-Separation anxiety occurs when they have been left too long and when this occurs, they can be barkers and display some unpleasant destructive habits.
 They are capable of climbing and digging if need be to escape their confinement.
 But when you are near, they are fine, relatively quiet and content.
 They do bark if they hear something and as such make good watch dogs, just not good guard dogs.

 These dogs do well in apartments, urban, suburban and rural locales.
 They cannot tolerate the cold but do surprisingly well in hot temperatures.